Serving a Kloset Store over the Network

 Starting an HTTP server

 #Assume you have a Kloset Store located at /var/backups.
-You can interact with it locally using commands like:
+To expose it over HTTP, run:

 $ plakar at /var/backups server -allow-deleteEnabling HTTPS

-#plakar server can also serve the store over HTTPS using a TLS certificate and private key.
-To start an HTTPS server:
+#plakar server can serve the store over HTTPS using a TLS certificate and private key:

 $ plakar at /var/backups server \